devella/facial-detection-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To view a live example, **[click here](https://face-detection-game.herokuapp.com/)**
+## To view a live example, **[click here](https://face-detection-game.herokuapp.com/)**

-Front-End
+## Front-End

+- On HTML5,
+- On CSS3,
-HTML5, CSS3, React.js
+- On React.js

-NPM Packages
+## NPM Packages

-Create-React-App, Tachyons, react-tilt, particles.js, Bcrypt, Postgresql, knex, body parser, cors express.
+- On Create-React-App,
+- On Tachyons,
+- On react-tilt,
+- On particles.js,
+- On Bcrypt,
+- On Postgresql,
+- On knex,
+- On body parser,
+- On cors express.

-APIs
+## APIs

-Clarifai
+- On Clarifai
-Smart Brain API
+- On Smart Brain API